 Review Timelines & Processes

 Most human subjects research conducted on USU’s campus does not require Convened IRB (Full Board) Review.
-Which protocols must come to the convened IRB?
+Only 5% of protocol submissions come before the Convened IRB at USU.
+Which protocols must come to the Convened IRB?
 Any research which:

-- contains a controverted issue that cannot be resolved via other review processes.
+- Contains a controverted or complex issue that cannot be resolved via other review processes.

 For those protocols needing Convened IRB Review, complete applications must be received by the deadlines specified in the table on the right.
-During that time, you will work with the IRB Office to resolve any minor issues regarding the protocol, and it will then be assigned to the IRB no later than one week prior to the next scheduled meeting.
+During that time, you will work with the Human Research Protections Office to resolve any minor issues regarding the protocol, and it will then be assigned to the IRB no later than one week prior to the next scheduled meeting.
 If you submit after the stated deadline for the upcoming meeting, we will make every attempt to have the protocol reviewed at the next meeting but please note that agendas for meetings often fill quickly and in advance.
 Space on the agenda is first-come, first-served, and it is possible (though unlikely) that on-time submissions may not make it on to the next upcoming agenda, depending on the volume of submissions.
+Protocols submitted during the summer months are reviewed as soon as possible, but the Convened IRB does not meet regularly during the summer months.
+It is strongly recommended that you submit Full Board projects during the academic year.

 Expedited Protocol Reviews